AlejandroAkbal/dokku-matomo/README.md

 #### Domain setup

 To get the routing working, we need to apply a few settings.
 First, set the domain.

 ```sh
 dokku domains:set my-matomo matomo.example.com
 ```

-We also need to update the ports set by Dokku.
+You will also need to update the ports set by Dokku.

 ```sh
 dokku proxy:ports-add my-matomo http:80:8000